davidorme/Masters_GIS/practicals/practical_1/practical_1.md

 ### Vector data and attributes

 So far we just have the vector geometries, but GIS data is about pairing spatial features with data about those features, often called *attributes* or *properties*.
-The `sf` package introduces the `sf` object type: basically this is just a normal data frame with an additional simple feature column.
+The `sf` package introduces the `sf` object type: basically this is just a normal data frame with an additional field containing **simple feature** data.
 We can do that here:

 ```{code-cell} R
 uk_eire <- st_sf(name=c('Wales', 'England','Scotland', 'London',